Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 I want this traditional cauldron

-3. "Cooking times are necessarily very long"
+3. "Cooking times are always very long"

-This is not how this cuisine works.
+That's not how this cooking method works.

 Cauldron cooking follows a traditional logic: